Using a Customer Data Platform is helping companies to focus obsessively on their customers and benefit from their engagement.

 4. A CDP ingests data from any source

 Your customers are everywhere these days, right?
-You can find them on social media, navigating on your website, reading your emails, downloading your app, taking a look at your physical store… The interaction possibilities between your customer and your brand are countless.
+You can find them on social media, navigate your website, read your emails, download your app, and take a look at your physical store.
+The interaction possibilities between your customer and your brand are countless.

-A Customer Data Platform reaches out to any source of information, from Live Chats to SEO, from blogging to Twitter, from customer loyalty to affiliate marketing programs to provide your company with everything there is to know about your potential and current consumers.
+A Customer Data Platform reaches out to any source of information, from Live Chats to SEO, from blogging to Twitter, from customer loyalty to affiliate marketing programs to provide your company with everything you know about your potential and current consumers.